firehawkvfx/firehawk/README.md

   ./scripts/setup.sh
   ```
 - Select 'Configure Secrets'.
-- Either proceed to setup each variable step by step or use an external editor on ``firehawk-deploy-dev/secrets/secrets-general``
+- You always have the option to setup each variable step by step or use an external editor on ``firehawk-deploy-dev/secrets/secrets-general``, or any other config file.
+You can decrypt the secrets file for editing with ``source ./update_vars.sh --dev --decrypt``.
+When done do not forget to encrypt the file again ``source ./update_vars.sh --dev``.
+- Later you may wish to copy and manually edit any --dev files for --prod when the time comes to run a prod environment, as setup.sh is only intended to initialise the dev environment.

 **WARNING: Never commit unencrypted secrets into a repository.** You can also [read here](https://help.github.com/en/articles/removing-sensitive-data-from-a-repository) to remove data from a repository.

-- Ensure the secrets file is encrypted by sourceing the env vars.
+- Ensure the secrets file is encrypted by sourcing the env vars.
   ```
   source ./update_vars.sh --dev
   ```